Full Schedule Industry Track Schedule

 9:45 am – 10:30 am

-Featuring: Adam Aleksic, Adrian Lurie, Astro Alexandra and more
+Featuring: Adam Aleksic (Linguistics Creator at Etymology Nerd), Adrian Lurie (CEO at Dragonfruit), Astro Alexandra and more

 The rise of digital creators has transformed education, making learning more dynamic, accessible, and engaging for audiences of all ages.
 This discussion explores how creators are integrating storytelling, interactive media, and social platforms to make complex subjects more approachable and inspire self-directed learning.
 Experts in creator-led education will share how they navigate credibility, audience trust, and platform dynamics while balancing entertainment with education.